 Houston, TX 77002-7361

-Attention: Mr. Stan Horton
+Attention: Mr. Stan Horton [,Insert name of representative of all withdrawn partners]

 Chairman & CEO

-Dear Mr. Horton,
+Dear Mssrs.
+Horton, [Insert name of representative of all withdrawn partners]

 Re: Alaskan Northwest Natural Gas Transportation Company

 This Memorandum of Understanding sets forth the principal terms on which TransCanada PipeLines Limited (“TransCanada”), Westcoast Energy Inc. (“Westcoast”) and Foothills Pipe Lines Ltd. (“Foothills”) propose to resolve all outstanding issues between Alaskan Northwest Natural Gas Transportation Company (the “ANNGTC Partnership”) and the parties who have withdrawn from the ANNGTC Partnership (the “Withdrawn Partners”) pursuant to the provisions of Section 15 of the General Partnership Agreement dated January 31, 1978 (as amended, the “Partnership Agreement”).
 Capitalized terms used but not defined herein shall have the respective meanings assigned such terms in the Partnership Agreement.